OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 **Manual Test Steps field**

 * In the Test entity of Xray, the user can add [test steps](https://docs.getxray.app/pages/viewpage.action?pageId=62267955) which specify the steps to be performed while executing the test case.
-To synchronize test steps using  {{ spaceName  }}, the user can map the 'Manual Test Steps' field.
+To synchronize test steps using  <code class="expression">space.vars.SITENAME</code>, the user can map the 'Manual Test Steps' field.

 **Changes required to synchronize Manual Test Steps**